 (4) In deciding whether to give approval under subregulation (3) a permit authority is required to have regard to whether or not a young child resides at the premises.

+(5) A permit authority may approve an alternative solution to a Building Code pool barrier requirement if the permit authority is satisfied that the alternative solution complies with the relevant performance requirement.

+[Regulation 51 amended in Gazette 15 Apr 2016 p.
+1171.]

 52. Concessions for pre-November 2001 private swimming pools

 (1) This regulation applies to a private swimming pool —